 Thomas Chen graduated with a B.A. in Comparative Literature and English from Cornell University and a Ph.D. in Comparative Literature from UCLA.
 With a focus on modern Chinese literature and cinema, his research interests include world literature/cinema, translation studies, and historiography.
-His book Made in Censorship: The Tiananmen Movement in Chinese Literature and Film is under contract with Columbia University Press.
+His book Made in Censorship: The Tiananmen Movement in Chinese Literature and Film is available from Columbia University Press.

 Courses taught at Lehigh:

 Chinese Literature in the World

 Chinese Creative Writing